Which bedding do luxury hotels use? Here's how to get the hotel look at home

-I asked top hoteliers and head housekeepers all about their sheets and shams, so that you can get that hotel look and feel at home
+I asked hoteliers and head housekeepers how to make a five-star bedspread, so that you can recreate the hotel look and feel at home

-As H&G's resident sleep writer, I'm often asked: 'which bedding do luxury hotels use?'
+As H&G's resident Sleep Editor, I'm often asked: 'which bedding do luxury hotels use?'
 The questions continue: how do they get their sheets so soft?
 How do they plump their pillows just so?
-How do they tuck the blanket so tight?
+How do they tuck their blankets so tight?

-If you really want to know how to bring home that five-star feeling, then you've come to the right place.
-I asked top hoteliers to share their secrets, pick out the best products, and show us how to create a hotel-worthy at home.
+If you're looking to learn how to bring home that five-star feeling, then you've come to the right place.
+I asked an expert panel of hoteliers to share their secrets and show us how to create a hotel-worthy bedroom at home.

-You'll need the best bed sheets for a crisp, cool finish, the best duvet insert for maximum loft, and the best pillow to rest your head, plus a few finishing touches to tie it all together.
-Good news: you can get the luxury look and feel for less when you shop with the specialist sleep stores, rather than the hotel boutiques.
+You'll need the best bed sheets for a crisp, cool finish, the best duvet insert for maximal loft, and the best pillow to rest your head, plus a few finishing touches to tie it all together.
+Good news: you can get the luxury look and feel for less when you shop with specialist sleep stores, rather than hotel boutiques.

 Signature sheets

 I don't know about you, but the first thing I notice about a hotel bed is the sheets.
-Back home, I tend to sleep on a flat sheet with a comforter thrown on top, so it feels like a real treat to slip between silky sheets.
+Back home, I tend to sleep with just a fitted sheet and a comforter thrown on top, so it feels like a real treat to slip between silky sheets.
 I asked Alex Ekbatani, CEO of ette hotels, what makes the best hotel bed sheets.

 According to Alex, it's all in the details.
-That's why he partners with Frette, luxury linen makers since 1860, to get total creative control over his bed and bath linens.
+That's why he partners with Frette, luxury linen makers since 1860, to learn how to make a bed the right way.
 He believes that 'the meticulous selection of cotton sateen linens, adorned with an elegant saddle white rim of embroidery and featuring the distinctive ette logo on the pillowcase, speaks to our commitment to excellence'.

 These sheets are woven from hand-picked Egyptian cotton staples for their strength and softness, then finished with a triple embroidered stitch for a bit of interest around the edges.